andreydro/football-bot/README.md

 ### Description

-This Rails application provide Telegram Bot functionality and has the following features:
+This Rails application provides Telegram Bot functionality and has the following features:

 - Register and ban users
-- Create football match
+- Create a football match
-- Join football match (personal and with friend)
+- Join a football match (personally and with a friend)
-- Leave footabl match
+- Leave football match
-- Send reminders before match
+- Send reminders before the match

+Additionally, the application has a web admin dashboard that helps to manage records.

 ### Requirements

-To run application localy you need:
+To run the application locally you need:

 -   Ruby 2.7.2

 -   bundler -  `gem install bundler`

 -   Redis - For Sidekiq

 -   PostgreSQL -  `brew install postgresql`

 -   Yarn -  `brew install yarn`  or  [Install Yarn](https://yarnpkg.com/en/docs/install)

 - Add Telegram Token to `credentials.yml.enc`